ironbar/aimo/docs/01_Business_Understanding.md

 [Is a fine-tuned model based on LLAMA3 eligible?](https://www.kaggle.com/competitions/ai-mathematical-olympiad-prize/discussion/495321#2763538)

+### Speed race

+> In the event of a tie, the Submission that was entered first to the Competition will be the winner.
+In the event a potential winner is disqualified for any reason, the Submission that received the next highest score rank will be chosen as the potential winner.

+Although the test set is private, this competition is kind of similar to capture the flag competition because the number of problems is small.
+Thus the first one to achieve a good score wins if there is a tie.

 ## Terminology

 <!--- Sometimes the field of the challenge has specific terms, if that is the